Do Go On - 314 - The Oak Island Mystery

 Do all of them do allocated seats now?

-Maybe not the really small.
+Maybe not the really small, oh.

-Oh, no, I reckon they pretty much all do now.
+No, I reckon they pretty much all do now.

 I don't remember a time before that.

-They were saying as recently as like five years ago.
+they were saying as recently as like five years ago.

-I'm like, no, definitely not in that time.
+Definitely not in that time.

 Anyway, okay, so I'm the problem.